Anal cancer is relatively rare. It accounts for ~4% of colorectal cancers and has a UK incidence of approximately 1 in 100,000.

 Surgical excision may be considered but this is usually reserved for management of advanced disease, after failure of chemoradiotherapy, or in early T1N0 carcinomas.

-The majority of patients requiring surgical intervention for anal cancer will receive an abdominoperineal resection, yet for some a posterior or total pelvic exenteration is required (this should only be done is specialist centres)
+The majority of patients requiring surgical intervention for anal cancer will receive an abdominoperineal resection (APR), yet for some a posterior or total pelvic exenteration is required (this is often only done at specialist centres)

 Most recurrences occur in the first 3 years.
 After remission, patients should be reviewed every 3–6 months for a period of 2 years, and 6–12 monthly until 5 years.
 Patients tend to relapse locally and regionally rather than metastasise.